Are Energy Drinks Allowed on a Carnivore Diet?

 However, I am talking about one or two a month.
 Some people will mean they have at least one a day as a treat.

-If this is the case, I would suggest you are addicted to them mentally or physically, and you should work on reducing your consumption or eradicate them altogether.
+If this is the case, I would suggest you are addicted to them mentally or physically, and you should work on reducing your consumption and eventually eradicate them.

 You want a performance boost